herbowicz/herbowicz.github.io/_posts/2017-06-14-How-to-get-free-ssl-certificate.md

 letsencrypt certonly --manual -d yourdomain.com
 ```

-However, there are some prerequisites to be met and the way how the whole process is described at the official site makes many people confused.
+However, there are some prerequisites to be met, and the way how the whole process is described at the official site makes many people confused.
 So here is the shortest description, the easiest way to get a free SSL certificate:

 1. It won't work on Windows.